 “Hey Dawkins, the new captain’s looking for you,” was the greeting Cade received as he pushed through the entrance.
 Cade gave the trooper a thumbs up and wound his way through the clutter of admin desks.
-Receiving glances and a few smiles, he said his hellos to the staff that kept the place running.
+Receiving glances and a few smiles, he said his hellos to the staff who kept the place running.

 He could see a woman with her back to him as she reached up to place a photograph on a bookcase.
 He caught himself staring at her calves as she strained for the top shelf.
 Focus, he told himself.
-This was his new boss and he’d better be careful.
+This was his new boss, and he’d better be careful.

 “You’re aware of the Lake Elmo fatality this morning?”
 A nod.
 “May be nothing, but I’m seeing a red flag I can’t ignore.”